-In my next life, I want to come back as Dr. Kathy Selvaggi, the palliative care doctor who appears in a new Frontline documentary series about how our health-care system handles end-of-life care.
+In my next life, I want to come back as Dr. Kathy Selvaggi, the palliative care doctor who appears in a Frontline documentary series about how our health-care system handles end-of-life care.
 I think we should all idolize clinicians who escort people to and from life — midwives, labor and delivery nurses on the one hand.
 Hospice nurses, chaplains, and palliative care physicians, on the other.

 Dr. Kathy Selvaggi and Dr. Atul Gawande (author of Being Mortal, the book on which the Frontline series is based) both say that it is really, really hard coming to the realization you or a loved one is dying.
 They tell us that, for most people, when it comes to dying: Fear Rules.